Daniel Remiszewski

 Starting as a Certified Nursing Assistant (CNA)

 Starting as a Certified Nursing Assistant (CNA) can provide valuable experience in the field of nursing.
 As a CNA, you have the opportunity to directly interact with patients, observe various medical procedures, and gain practical clinical knowledge.
-Becoming a CNA necessitates the completion of a state-approved training program, typically spanning three to twelve weeks.
+CNAs assist patients with activities of daily living, such as bathing, feeding, and mobility, ensuring their fundamental self-care needs are met.
+They provide direct patient care under the supervision of licensed nurses.
+Becoming a CNA necessitates the completion of a state-approved CNA course, typically spanning three to twelve weeks, which is required for certification.
 After that, one must pass the state certification exam to receive a licence..

 The experience gained as staff nurse or a CNA helps in developing essential skills and facilitates a smoother transition into higher-level roles within the healthcare industry.
 With experts anticipating that CNA jobs will expand by over 130,000 by 2028, representing a 9% growth, this is an excellent starting point for those considering a career in nursing.